Reach out to the Perinatal Hope Program today by calling (412) 578-5575. You can also request a call from us and someone will reach out to you soon.

 Here’s all that the program offers:

-If you’re struggling with a substance use disorder while pregnant, that substance will get passed to your baby.
-In that case, your baby may have a condition known as neonatal abstinence syndrome, or NAS.
-Babies with NAS may need specialized care to handle withdrawal symptoms, which include tremors, seizures, or difficulty breathing or feeding.
+Substances used while pregnant can be passed to your baby.
+After delivery, this can cause a condition known as neonatal abstinence syndrome, or NAS.
+Babies with NAS may need specialized care to handle withdrawal symptoms.

 Opioid use disorder (OUD) continues to grow in the United States.
 Around 2.1 million people struggle with OUD* and the number of pregnant women affected has quadrupled over the last two decades.** If you’re facing these challenges, know that we are here to help you and your baby.